hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Topic

 A topic is a sub-section of a COMMUNITY FORUM.
-It may be GATED or require PERMISSIONS to participate in.
+It may be GATED or require permissions to participate in.

 See [models/topic.ts](../libs/model/src/models/topic.ts)